-Latina takes over the reins of the program after spending eight seasons as an assistant coach under Coach Bike.
-Latina joined Head Coach Dave Bike's staff in 2005-06 after spending the previous six seasons as an assistant coach at Central Connecticut State University.
+Latina took over the reins of the program after spending eight seasons as an assistant coach under Coach Bike.
+He joined Bike's staff in 2005-06 after spending the previous six seasons as an assistant coach at Central Connecticut State University.

 Prior to joining Central Connecticut's staff, Latina worked for four years as an assistant coach at Division II UMass-Lowell.

 Latina was a four-year starter and two-year captain as a point guard at Brandeis University.
 He was part of the 1991-92 squad that won the ECAC Championship.
 An honor's student in the classroom, Latina also received the Athletic Director's Award and Stein Attitude and Dedication to Basketball Award at Brandeis.
 He earned his undergraduate degree in history and American Studies from Brandeis and his Master's in Education from UMass-Lowell.

 The Connecticut native was a captain of the 1990-91 Connecticut State Championship team at South Catholic High School under legendary coach Joe Reilly.

 Latina and his wife Jodi and children Luke and Zoe reside in Wethersfield, CT.

 - Since his arrival at SHU in 2005, the Pioneers have made six Northeast Conference Tournament appearances, including two trips to the NEC Championship game (2007, 2008).